HaydenHaines/VeriVote/README.md

 6) Once IAT is approved, the system moves to OPERATIONAL (O_MODE).
 7) In O_MODE, no TCP or Serial connection is possible.
 8) In O_MODE, each ballot scanned is recorded as a incrementing number with a status of
-  a.
-Full - all ballot options have one and only one selection and the unique mark is in place
+  1) Full - all ballot options have one and only one selection and the unique mark is in place
-  b.
-Partial - some ballot options are selected but no more than one selection for any option and the unique mark is in place
+  2) Partial - some ballot options are selected but no more than one selection for any option and the unique mark is in place
-  c.
-Invalid - any number of ballot option has more than one selection or the unique mark is not in place
+  3) Invalid - any number of ballot option has more than one selection or the unique mark is not in place
 9) Any scanned ballot that is Invalid will not be accepted into the ballot box.

 Modules:
-  a.
-Embedded Vote Collection - EVC
+  1) Embedded Vote Collection - EVC
-  b.
-Cloud Vote Verification - CVV
+  2) Cloud Vote Verification - CVV

 Services:
-  a.
-EVC::Imaging
+  1) EVC::Imaging
-  b.
-EVC::UniqueID
+  2) EVC::UniqueID
-  c.
-EVC::Collection
+  3) EVC::Collection
-  d.
-EVC::Settings
+  4) EVC::Settings
-  e.
-EVC::Security
+  5) EVC::Security

-  a.
-CVV::MachineLearning
+  1) CVV::MachineLearning
-  b.
-CVV::Tabulation
+  2) CVV::Tabulation
-  c.
-CVV::Security
+  3) CVV::Security
-  d.
-CVV::Settings
+  4) CVV::Settings